 The enhancement of funds under the PMAY-G in the last two fiscal years (2021 and 2022) reflects that the government is not just targeting "Housing for All", but also enhancing the capacity of productive consumption, which may have a higher multiplier effect in raising the levels of rural employment and incomes.
 This is due to the fact that under this programme, beneficiaries are entitled to 90/95 person-days of unskilled labour from MGNREGS.
-Thus, the proposed target of construction of two crore additional houses under the scheme in the next five years (which has been supplemented by an increase of around 70 per cent in the 2024-25 BE vis-à-vis the 2023-24 RE) has opened greater avenues for employment generation and infrastructure expansion apart from benefiting the larger ambit of the eligible beneficiaries.
+This has opened greater avenues for employment generation and infrastructure expansion apart from benefiting the larger ambit of the eligible beneficiaries.
 However, some concerns that have been reported with regard to this scheme are poor-quality construction and wrongful exclusion and inclusion of beneficiaries.
-Audit reports showed that in some cases, the AwaasSoft portal showed completion of construction, whereas this was not the case on the ground when a physical inspection was carried out10.
+Audit reports showed that in some cases, the AwaasSoft portal showed completion of construction, whereas this was not the case on the ground when a physical inspection was carried out.

-Rural Infrastructure and Connectivity Needs To be Prioritised through PMGSY11
+Rural Infrastructure and Connectivity Needs To be Prioritised through PMGSY

 PMGSY is one of the major schemes primarily meant to expand rural infrastructure and considered to be one of the most successful initiatives for the development of rural areas.
-From its inception until 6th January, 2024, a total of 8,15,072 km of road length has been sanctioned and 7,51,163 km completed under various interventions/verticals of PMGSY12.
-Thus, the decrease in the budgetary allocation under the scheme is quite evident.
+From its inception until 6th January, 2024, a total of 8,15,072 km of road length has been sanctioned and 7,51,163 km completed under various interventions/verticals of PMGSY.
+From its inception until 18th June, 2024, a total of 8,29,409 km of road length has been sanctioned and 7,63,308 km completed under various interventions/verticals of PMGSY at an expenditure of Rs.
+3.23 lakh crore.
+In continuation of this, the government announced launching of PMGSY Phase-IV to cover 25,000 additional rural habitations with all-weather connectivity roads.
+However, there has been no change in the allocation under the scheme as announced in the Interim Budget (2024-25).

-Currently, the priority under the scheme is quality control and adequate utilisation of funds across uncovered habitations, as has been noted in the 36th Report13 of the Standing Committee on Rural Development and Panchayati Raj.
-The committee has drawn attention to critical issues such as delays in completing the mandated targets14, compromised quality of road construction due to the usage of subpar materials, and the absence of a robust quality control process and monitoring mechanism.
-There have also been concerns related to the inadequate utilisation of funds (for instance, the unspent balance as on 8th April 2023 was to the tune of Rs 12,971.7 crore15), thereby impeding employment opportunities in rural areas.
+Currently, the priority under the scheme is quality control and adequate utilisation of funds across uncovered habitations, as has been noted in the 36th Report of the Standing Committee on Rural Development and Panchayati Raj.
+The committee has drawn attention to critical issues such as delays in completing the mandated targets, compromised quality of road construction due to the usage of subpar materials, and the absence of a robust quality control process and monitoring mechanism.
+There have also been concerns related to the inadequate utilisation of funds (for instance, the unspent balance as on 8th April 2023 was to the tune of Rs 12,971.7 crore), thereby impeding employment opportunities in rural areas.